bratislava/nextjs-template/README.md

   ](https://bratislava.github.io/eslint-and-prettier#additional-setup-for-frontend-projects) in our docs
 - `next/package.json` scripts according to [our docs](https://bratislava.github.io/eslint-and-prettier#installation-and-setup)

-After changing all of this, remove "How to use this template" part from readme.

 ## Introduction

 This project is led by the [Department of Innovation and Technology of the City of Bratislava](https://inovacie.bratislava.sk).
 We’re making it entirely open-source as we believe this promotes [savings, collaboration, auditability and innovation](https://publiccode.eu) in the public sector.

 Our goal is to be transparent about services we’re developing and providing, as well as to invite other cities and municipalities to build on top of the same or similar open-source technologies we’ve already tested and used - to foster an ecosystem of collaboration between teams facing similar challenges.
-We’ll be happy to [get in touch.](mailto:innovationteam@bratislava.sk)
+We’ll be happy to [get in touch](mailto:innovationteam@bratislava.sk).

-We intend to make many more of our projects open-source by the end of 2022 - stay tuned!

 > If you are an individual or a company who’d like to take part in these efforts, collaborate closely on development or report an issue, we’d love to hear from you! 🙌 Contact us using this repository or at [innovationteam@bratislava.sk](mailto:innovationteam@bratislava.sk)